 Many clients make some assumptions about newly seeded areas or about their newly laid sod.
 Let’s examine and debunk of few of these:

-Don’t rely on Mother Naturewatering
+Don’t rely on Mother Nature

 Rainfall can be very deceiving.
 You may think the great 20 minutes of thunderstorm just watered your lawn beautifully, but half of it ran off into the storm drain because it rained too hard, too fast, leaving only the top ½” of the soil wet.
 Unless it rains a light, soaking rain for at least 3-4 hours, don’t even consider natural precipitation as “watering”.